-How much does it cost to change your flight?
-Comparison of award flights vs. paid flights
+How much does it cost to change or cancel a flight?

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.